modernish/modernish/README.md

 not notice any changes in the POSIX 'trap' command's behaviour, except for the following:

+* Traps do not have access to the positional parameters.
+(This is a minor incompatibility with POSIX.
+In practice, this is hardly ever needed.)
 * The regular 'trap' command does not overwrite stack traps (but does overwrite previous regular traps).
 * The 'trap' command with no arguments, which prints the traps that are set